Acca Larentia killings

 The Acca Larentia killings, also known in Italy as the Acca Larentia massacre (strage di Acca Larenzia), were a double homicide that occurred in Rome on 7 January 1978.
 The attack was claimed by the self-described Nuclei Armati per il Contropotere Territoriale (Armed Nuclei for Territorial Counterpower).
 Members of militant far-left groups were charged but acquitted, and the culprits were never identified.

 Five teenagers of the Youth Front, the youth wing of the Italian Social Movement, a far-right and neo-fascist party, were ambushed while leaving the local party headquarters, and two of the teens (aged 18 and 19) were killed.
-The killings caused riots that same day, in which another MSI sympathiser was killed in clashes with police.
+The killings led to riots that same day, in which another MSI sympathiser was killed in clashes with police.
 Commemorations for the Acca Larentia killings take place each year and are controversial.
-As of 2024, opposition parties said such displays of pro-fascist sentiment were outlawed and demanded an investigation.
+In 2024 opposition parties claimed that such displays of pro-fascist sentiment were outlawed and demanded an investigation.
+The Italian judiciary has exonerated the individuals who take part in this initiative, as it has been deemed purely commemorative of the murdered individuals.